 What We Do

-Refuge biologists and partners conduct annual censuses of common, least, and roseate terns, as well as piping plovers, American oystercatchers, wading birds, and gulls.
-They also capture, band, and re-sight many bird species to track return and survival rates, as well as deploy transmitters to assess fine-scale movements.
-These data allow the Service and its partners to make informed conservation decisions locally and on a flyway/hemispheric scale.
+Refuge biologists and our partners conduct annual censuses of common, least, and roseate terns, as well as piping plovers, American oystercatchers, wading birds, and gulls.
+They also capture, band, and re-sight many bird species to track return and survival rates, and deploy transmitters to assess fine-scale movements.
+These data allow the Service and its partners to make informed conservation decisions both locally and on a larger flyway/hemispheric scale.

 Gray Seals